TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/funding.md

 ## Fellowships

 ### Thomas J. Davis Endowed Fellowship in Diplomacy and Foreign Relations
 This fellowship is made possible by the generosity of Todd Davis, who received his Ph.D. in History from Temple in 2002 and served as the first graduate assistant for development for the Center for the Study of Diplomacy (CENFAD).
 Todd named the fellowship after his father, a decorated first lieutenant in the U.S. Army who was killed in action during the Vietnam War.
 Responsibilities will be dedicated to advancing the Center for the Study of Force and Diplomacy.
 In this capacity, your assignment will be primarily to assist, through research and writing, applications for external grants to support CENFAD’s projects.
-You will also be expected to assist in the publication of CENFAD’s newsletter, Strategic Visions, help publicize lectures and symposia, administrate CENFAD's website, coordinate CENFAD colloquia and other events, and contribute in parallel ways.
+You will also be expected to assist in the publication of CENFAD’s newsletter, Strategic Visions, help publicize lectures and symposia, administrate CENFAD’s website, coordinate CENFAD colloquia and other events, and contribute in parallel ways.
 As is the case with a conventional assistantship, you will not be expected to work more than 20 hours per week.
 The fellowship includes a stipend — amount changes each year.
-Students should apply to [Dr. Alan McPherson](mailto:alan.mcpherson@temple.edu) by **December 15 for a fellowship for the next academic year**.
+Students should apply [Dr. Alan McPherson](mailto:alan.mcpherson@temple.edu) by **December 15 for a fellowship for the next academic year**.

 **Previous Recipients:**
+- 2018-19: Michael Fischer
+- 2017-18: Eric Perinovic
 - 2016-17: Brian McNamara
 - 2015-16: Jesse Curtis
 - 2014-15: Silke Zoller